Guidelines for requesting the issue of a summons to appear

 Does a person have to comply with a summons to appear?

-The person summonsed must comply with a summons to witness.
-If they do not have a lawful excuse for not complying with a summons to witness, VCAT may issue a warrant for their arrest.
+The person summonsed must comply with a summons to appear.
+If they do not have a lawful excuse for not complying with a summons to appear, VCAT may issue a warrant for their arrest.

 - Title Guidelines for requesting the issue of a summons to appear